 The strengths of our study are long-term follow-up and enough incident prediabetic cases that enhance the statistical power of analyses.
-To our knowledge, this is the first study which evaluated the association of metabolic/obesity phenotype with the development of prediabetes among Iranians.
-For diagnosis new cases of prediabetes, HbA1c, oral glucose test tolerance and fasting blood sugar were available and therefore new cases were not missed.
-Moreover, sex-specific associations were reported in the current analysis and the confounding effects of various factors were controlled.
+To our knowledge, this is the first study that evaluated the association of metabolic/obesity phenotype with the development of prediabetes among Iranians.
+For diagnosing new cases of prediabetes, HbA1c, oral glucose test tolerance and fasting blood sugar were available so that new cases were not missed.
+Moreover, sex-specific associations were reported in the current analysis, and the confounding effects of various factors were controlled.

-In conclusion, our study showed that MHO is not a high risk; unless it becomes MUO over time.
-However, MUNW have the greatest risk for development of prediabetes; and therefore, needs to be screened and treated.
-During the follow-up, changing in phenotype status was significantly related to the risk of prediabetes development.
-In the stratified analysis by sex, this association was evident among female, but not male.
-Given that various metabolic/obesity phenotypes can boost the risk of prediabetes incidence; therefore, developing appropriate guidelines to care of various metabolic/obesity phenotypes for reducing prediabetes occurrence is necessary.
+In conclusion, our study showed that MHO is not a high risk unless it progresses to MUO.
+However, the MUNW group has the greatest risk for developing prediabetes, and they should therefore be screened and treated.
+During the follow-up, changes to the phenotype status were significantly related to the risk of prediabetes development.
+In stratified analysis by sex, this association was evident among females but not males.
+Given that various metabolic/obesity phenotypes can increase the risk of prediabetes incidence, developing appropriate guidelines to care for various metabolic/obesity phenotypes to reduce prediabetes occurrence is necessary.

 ARTICLE HIGHLIGHTS